 HIP34299 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD53883.
-AO Monocerotis has alternative name(s), AO_Mon.

-Based on the star's spectral type of B3 + B5.
-This means the star is a blue star.
-The star has a B-V Colour Index of -0.05 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+Based on the star's spectral type of B3 + B5 , AO Monocerotis's colour and type is blue star.
+The star has a B-V Colour Index of -0.05 which means the star's temperature is about 11,775 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.99000 which gave the calculated distance to AO Monocerotis as -3294.58 light years away from Earth or -1010.10 parsecs.
-It would take a spaceship travelling at the speed of light, -3294.58 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is about -19,367,601,581,983,257.83, based on 1 Ly = 5,878,625,373,183.61 miles.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Right Ascension (R.A.)||07h 06m 36.30|

 |Distance from Earth||-0.99000 Parallax (milliarcseconds)|

 |-3294.58 Light Years|

 |Variable Star Class||Eclipsing binary sys|

 |Variable Star Type||Beta Persei (Algol)|

-|Calculated Effective Temperature||11,775 Kelvin|
+|Effective Temperature||11,775 Kelvin|